ifremer-bioinformatics/ToolDirectory/README.md

 Tool Directory was originally designed to provide a summary of all bioinformatics tools installed on the DATARMOR supercomputer at IFREMER.

-Two views are available: either a simple web page or a data exploration viewer.
+*Two views are available*: either a simple web page or a data exploration viewer.

-The simple web viewer is a basic HTML Table aims at providing a clear overview of software name and version, software classification keywords and direct link to documentation.
+*The simple web viewer* is a basic HTML Table aims at providing a clear overview of software name and version, software classification keywords and direct link to documentation.

 ![Tool Directory](doc/test-page.png)

-The data exploration viewer uses the open-source version version of [Keshif](https://github.com/adilyalcin/Keshif), a web-based data exploration environment for data analytics.
-It provides an extensive presentation of bioinformatics softwares along with data filtering features relying on [EDAM](https://ifb-elixirfr.github.io/edam-browser) Topic and Operation terms.
+*The data exploration viewer* provides an extensive presentation of bioinformatics softwares along with data filtering features relying on [EDAM](https://ifb-elixirfr.github.io/edam-browser) Topic and Operation terms.

 ![Tool Directory](doc/facet-viewer.png)